tbrolin/ConceptJS/README.md

 ## Synopsis

-unIts is a modular framework for javascript projects.
-It makes it possible to structure code in units that have well defined interfaces.
+unIts is a modular KISS framework for javascript projects.
+It makes it possible to structure code in units with well defined interfaces.
 It also presents the notion of dependency management between theese unIts.

 ## Code Example

 First define a unit:

-    // unIts.define(name, dependencies, code-body)
+    // unIts.define(name?, dependencies?, codeFn?)
     unIts.define('calc', [], function () {
       var API = {};